-During the course of that research, it became clear that the key to preventing prediabetes from becoming diabetes was a weight loss of 7%, which reduced the risk of diabetes by 58%.
+During the course of that research, it became clear that, if you are overweight, the key to preventing prediabetes from becoming diabetes was a weight loss of 7%.
+This reduced the risk of diabetes by 58% over approximately three years.
 Of course, this is easier said than done, which is why he recommends focusing on cutting calories just a little bit at a time and focusing on small victories.

 But with diabetes, the bottom line is that weight loss is critical to success.